 The best thing you can do is to forget about it immediately.
 A bad game is not necessarily one you lost, but it can also be a painful draw where you missed an easy win.
 Negative thoughts should be put off immediately especially if this happened at the beginning of a tournament.

-Everyone has their own pace, traditions, habits, whatever we do on our routine that makes us happy.
+Everyone has their own pace, traditions, habits, and whatever we do in our routine that makes us happy.
 However, the lack of sleep and rest is terrible for chess.
-Try to fix your schedule and keep a sane lifestyle while at a tournament; being rest and nutrition should be your main priorities.
+Try to fix your schedule and keep a sane lifestyle while at a tournament; being rested and having nutrition should be your main priorities.

 Usually, these three factors have very much in common.
 You are eager to win, you cannot wait for the game to be over, and you want a result so much.
 These thoughts only get you farther from your goal.